 Health in the Rhodesian Ridgeback

-Our very own Health Coordinator, Lisa Reid was asked to write an article on Breed Health for Our Dogs Newspaper, to be featured in their RR special published at the end of May 2020.
+Our very own Health Coordinator, Lisa Reid was asked to write an article on Breed Health for Our Dogs Newspaper, featured in their RR special published at the end of May 2020.

 Juvenile Myoclonic Epilepsy in Rhodesian Ridgebacks (JME)